akondrahman/59115ASE/project/Report.md

 ## Threats to Validity

 We discuss the limitations of our study as following:
-* Use of synthetic values for auxiliaries * We did not consider all auxiliaries * We did not consider the complete model * The equations used for auxiliaries are generated from regression using a sample of values that are less than 10 in size. * We ran the integrated model for 365 days that is equivalent to one year.
+* Use of synthetic values for the used auxiliaries * We did not consider all auxiliaries that are part of a bigger model * We did not consider the complete model * The equations used for auxiliaries are generated from regression using a sample of values that are less than 10 in size. * We ran the integrated model for 365 days that is equivalent to one year.
 In real world software projects tend to vary in duration usually in months, or years. * The base of our assumption that connects the top and bottom part of the model is based on the notations of Abdel-Hamid and Madnick’s book.
 We have not thoroughly verified this assumption.  * In our project we considered only one differential algorithm that is DE.
-We did not include other genetic algorithms such as simulated annealing, max walk sat or NSGA II.
+We did not include other genetic algorithms such as GALE, max walk sat or NSGA II.
 ## Future Work
-We leave the following actions as scope for future work: * Future work can consider all auxiliaries in the model   * Future work can implement the complete model that includes all the sectors of interest  * Future work can verify the equations used for auxiliaries ‘’ for real world values.
+We leave the following actions as scope for future work: * Future work can consider all auxiliaries in the model   * Future work can implement the complete model that includes all the sectors of interest  * Future work can verify the equations used for auxiliaries _MultiplierWorkforce_, _FractionEscapingErrors_, _MultiplierToRegeneration_, _MultiplierSchedulePressure_, and _ActiveErrorsRetiringFractions_ for real world values.
-* Future work can run the complete model, and the optimizer for real world software project duration and contextual factors. * Future work can perform analysis of the complete model and compare the findings with that of Madachy’s implementation available on Internet [Software Process Dynamics: footnote]. * Future work can include other genetic algorithms such as simulated annealing, max walk sat or NSGA II.
+* Future work can run the complete model, and the optimizer for real world software project duration and contextual factors. * Future work can perform analysis of the complete model and compare the findings with that of Madachy’s implementation available on Internet [^1]. * Future work can include other genetic algorithms such as simulated annealing, max walk sat or NSGA II.
 ## Conclusion

 IPMDFC is a software model that illustrates the flow chains of different software development factors namely software development rate, bad fix generation rate, and testing rate on different types of errors.
 In this project we implemented IPMDFC as a domain specific language using Python.
 Then we applied DE to find an optimized solution that will return the a set of values for the 17 auxiliaries when we are minimizing two stocks namely Undetected Active Errors, and Undetected Passive Errors.
 We suggest that our implementation can be used as a starting point for implementation of the complete model, as our implementation is modular, and extensible.
 The organization of the project also facilitates the scope of adding other genetic algorithms namely simulated annealing, max walk sat, and NSGAII.
 We observe that to make our implementation applicable to real-world software projects, future work should include all necessary auxiliaries, complete implementation of all relevant models, and real world project values for the auxiliaries.